waldur/waldur-docker-compose/README.md

 ## Using TLS

 1. Add private key and certificate to ``./certs`` folder.
+2. Edit docker-compose.yml and replace port section with '80'.
+This is needed to force HTTP->HTTPS redirect from a TLS proxy:
+``sed -i 's/${WALDUR_INTERNAL_PORT}:80/80/' docker-compose.yml``.
-2. Start docker-compose with an extra TLS proxy:
+3. Start docker-compose with an extra TLS proxy:
 ```bash
 # start containers
 docker-compose up -f docker-compose.yml -f tls-proxy.yml -d